DarynHolmes/methods/README.md

 Write a method that takes an array of numbers as input, and returns an array of all the even numbers.

 ### Task 7
-Write a method that takes an array of numbers, and words, and returns an array of all the numbers.
+Write a method that takes an array of numbers and words, and returns an array of all the numbers.

 ### Task 8
 Write a method that takes a string as input, and prints out the current date followed by the supplied string.
 This is basically like a log file.